 2. Take Your Dog to Visit the New Place

 Once you’ve chosen your new home, bring your dog to check out the new place a couple of weeks before the move.
 Your dog can become familiar with the sights and smells now so they’re not as strange when your dog moves in.
 You could even take your dog on a walk around the neighborhood and show him or her the nearest parks.

 During the Move

-The actual moving process can be stressful and chaotic for your dog, so follow these tips.
+The actual process of moving with your dog can be stressful and chaotic for your pet, so follow these tips.